AstimPay/Blesta/README.md

 1. Go to `Blesta > Settings > Payment Gateways > Available`.

-2. Find "BD Payment Methods" from the list.
+2. Find "AstimPay BD Payment Methods" from the list.

 3. Click on "Install."